nFal/ARM/baremetal/aarch64/README.md

 The basic assembly code startup64.s calls a C subroutine that prints "Hello world!".
 It then prints letters A-Z from a subroutine in assembly itself.

-To run, you need qemu-system-aarch64 (ARM aarch64 simulator from the QEMU project) and baremetal gcc ARM toolchain.
+To run, you need qemu-system-aarch64 (arm aarch64 simulator from the QEMU project) and baremetal gcc ARM toolchain.

 qemu-system-aarch64 build steps:
 git clone git://git.qemu.org/qemu.git qemu.git